LiskArchive/lisk-sdk-examples/DOCKER.md

 You'll now have Postgres running and a development environment container running To see: `docker ps` and copy the ID of the `lisk-sdk` container.

-You can enter the environment with `docker exec -it <container ID> /bin/bash`
+You can enter the environment with `docker-compose exec -it sdk /bin/bash`

 And you should be able to access Postgres from within the environment:
 ```